fommil/fpmortals/manuscript/complete.md

 ### Early Exit

-Let's say we have some condition that should exit early.
+Let's say we have some condition that should exit early with a successful value.

-If we want to exit early as an error we can use the context's shortcut, e.g. synchronous code that throws an exception
+If we want to exit early with an error, it is standard practice in OOP to throw an exception

 {lang="text"}
 ~~~~~~~~